-The Lower Saxony Chamber of Agriculture depends on numerous distributed teams of people internal and external to the organisation, working together on projects and documents.
+The Lower Saxony Chamber of Agriculture depends on numerous distributed teams of people internal and external to the organization, working together on projects and documents.

 Exchanging documents via email and maintaining the document management system was becoming a significant administrative burden.
 Some teams also rely on collaboration with external parties, such as representatives from governmental departments.
 The integration of these external people into document management workflows was limited to sending emails, which increased the workload for everybody.

-The organisation evaluated Vibe along with leading alternatives, and concluded that the solution fitted well into the existing IT environment and met all of its requirements.
+The organization evaluated Vibe along with leading alternatives, and concluded that the solution fitted well into the existing IT environment and met all of its requirements.
 The solution runs on virtualized Open Enterprise Server instances in a multi-tier environment for high-availability, and is tightly integrated with the chamber’s NetIQ® eDirectory™ and GroupWise® solutions.
-The chamber plans to integrate Messenger as its corporate instant messaging solution to further speed up the information flow.
+The chamber plans to integrate Enterprise Messaging as its corporate instant messaging solution to further speed up the information flow.

 A Platinum PartnerSM was commissioned to design, develop and customize the Vibe solution to use the Chamber’s own branding.
 In addition to training and supporting the Chamber’s IT staff, the partner ran workshops for business users, supported the rollout of the solution and provided quick-start guides to ensure that the solution could rapidly deliver value.

 After reference visits and strategy discussions, the chamber’s IT team decided to roll out Vibe on a team-by-team basis.
 Each team within the chamber decides for itself if it wants to use the new solution, and how the team workspaces should be configured.
 Supported by the central IT staff, the teams then develop customized designs for common tasks and projects they want to support with the new solution.